by Karen Jones

 Remove old print jobs from the list: If it doesn’t work, search for old print jobs trapped in the queue.
 If a work isn’t printable (for example, since the paper is no longer available), you need to remove it from the backlog before printing anything else.
 Click the X beside the progress bar just below the document’s title to do so.

 If your efforts to address the issue on your Mac are unsuccessful, it’s time to investigate the printer.
-Search for document: Ensure that there is no document jam in the printer’s auto-feed or manual-feed container (whichever you chose).
+First, search for document: Ensure no document jam in the printer’s auto-feed or manual-feed container (whichever you chose).

 Switch the printer off and on.
-Switch the printer off and on properly.
+Next, switch the printer off and on properly.
 After shutting off the printer, disconnect it from the wall socket.
 Then retrace your steps.
 This is particularly sure to benefit if the warning message in the Print Queue relates to a “connection” problem.

 Make sure the printer program is up to date.